feather-ts/feather/docs-src/content/decorators/index.md

 ## Template node

-`@TemplateNode()`
+`@TemplateNode(selector: string)`

-A small helper that will populate properties decorated with this with elements from within the template.
+A small helper that will populate properties decorated with an element from within the template.
 The property is only available after render() was called.

 ## Transformer